 The nature of clay…

 When booking this single drop-in class, please be aware that working with clay is a multi-step process.
 While small hand built pieces, such as pinch pots or small sculptures, can be finished in one session, if you want to keep the work, it is best to have it fired.

-If you would like to glaze it yourself and have it glaze fired you will need to book a second class.
+If you would like to glaze it yourself and have it glaze fired, you will need to book a second class.
 We offer Independent Pottery Glaze and Fire Sessions and also our Friday Glazing evenings (Ceramic work doesn’t necessarily need to be glazed.
 Firing will keep it from crumbling away or turning back into mushy clay if some water gets on it.
 Fired work can also be painted with acrylics or oils, and sprayed with a water repelling spray.
 Or bake-on-in-the-oven paints are available from some art suppliers as well).
 But if you want it completely water proof and food safe, glazing is the best way to go.

 Wheel thrown work often requires three sessions – one to make it, the second to trim (tidy the base), decorate it and make any additions, such as handles, and the third to glaze it.
+As part of Friday Novice Nights we offer a service in which we tidy the base of each pot for you before firing it, so there is no need to come back for a trimming session.
 Hand built or sculpted work often can be made and decorated with slips in one session, but you will need a second class to glaze it.